Oil hits four-month low on China stock market dive, supply concern

 "That said, Brent's still seeing support above $50 and U.S. crude is staying above $45.
 There's a lot of hedging going on at those levels."

-Technical analysts, however, said U.S. crude could lose another $15 or more, falling below the lows of the 2007-2009 financial crisis, if the dollar started rallying again on talk of a U.S. rate hike while the oversupply in oil persists.

-Major oil producers in the Middle East Gulf, competing for market share, were pumping 2-3 percent more than needed, analysts say.
+Global oil supplies remain ample, with major producers in the Middle East Gulf competing for market share and pumping 2-3 percent more than needed, analysts say.

 Exports from Iraq's southern oilfields were on track for a monthly record, having topped 3 million barrels per day so far this month.